The Faculty of Arts at Umeå University develops the Humanities and invests in future Areas of Excellence.

 PhD students will mainly devote themselves to their own education at third-cycle level.
 Employment as a PhD student will be for the time deemed necessary for the completion of research studies at a normal rate of study, which corresponds to a full-time position for four years.
 An initial contract of 12 months is extended with up to two years at a time provided that the individual study plan is followed.
 A PhD student may to a limited extent also work with teaching and administration up to a maximum of 20 percent of full-time.
 The period of employment may thus be extended up to a maximum of five years.
 The entry level salary is 27 900 SEK and rises in three steps to 32 300 SEK.

-PhD students are mandatorily affiliated with the Graduate School of Gender Studies, see https://www.umu.se/en/umea-centre-for-gender-studies/doctoral-studies/the-graduate-school-of-gender-studies/.
-The studies within the Graduate School of Gender Studies are coordinated with the PhD training program at the Department of Historical, Philosophical and Religious Studies.
-The PhD studies begin at the start of the autumn semester, 1 September 2020.
+PhD students are affiliated with the Faculty of Arts Doctoral College https://www.umu.se/en/faculty-of-arts/education/doctoral-studies/faculty-of-arts-doctoral-college/, coordinated with the PhD training program at the relevant department.
+The PhD studies begin at the start of the autumn semester, 31 August 2020.
 The place of work is Umeå University.
 The PhD students are expected to actively contribute to the research environment.

 According to The Higher Education Ordinance, chapter 12 §2, a decision of appointment for a PhD student position may not be appealed.